MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 ## -description

-TBD - The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE callback is used by the driver to allow it to add additional functionality when a composite circuit is initialized using the TBD function is called,  TBD TBD.
-The Circuit object bag will contain TBD that can be used for TBD.
-For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE callback is used by the driver to do any initialization of a composite circuit when it is detected and initialized by ACX Manager.

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the specified ACXCIRCUIT.

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+The ACXCIRCUIT object being initialized.

 ### -param CircuitProperties

-TBD - Optional handle to CircuitProperties.
-This is an existing ACXOBJECTBAG circuit object properties.
+Optional handle to CircuitProperties.
+This is an optional ACXOBJECTBAG object for ACXCIRCUIT's properties.

 ## -returns